microsoft/iqsharp/src/Python/README.md

 ```

 By default, this will create a `qsharp` wheel in `dist/` with the version number set to 0.0.0.1.
-To provide a more useful version number, set the `ASSEMBLY_VERSION` environment variable before running `setup.py`.
+To provide a more useful version number, set the `PYTHON_VERSION` environment variable before running `setup.py`.